-ADNI data have confirmed that the annual change and variance for neuroimaging measures provide much better power to detect disease-slowing effects than do standard cognitive and clinical measures.
+ADNI data have confirmed that the annual change and variance for neuroimaging measures provides much better power to detect disease-slowing effects than do standard cognitive and clinical measures.

-Table 4, for example, provides group sizes for a study aiming to demonstrate a 25% slowing of disease progression as indicated by 1 year change in various outcome measures (analyzed by linear mixed effects models), with 80% power and an alpha of .05.
+For example, Table 4 provides group sizes for a study aiming to demonstrate a 25% slowing of disease progression as indicated by one year change in various outcome measures (analyzed by linear mixed effects models), with 80% power and an alpha of 0.05.
 In general, we observe that hippocampal volumetric change has excellent power in AD and MCI.
-This suggests that for an intervention expected to slow clinical progression and brain atrophy, a phase II 1 year proof of concept trial in AD might be conducted with reasonable group sizes.
-The sample sizes in Table 4 can be substantially reduced by the incorporation of biomarker selection criteria and covariates.
+This suggests that for an intervention expected to slow clinical progression and brain atrophy, a Phase II a one year proof of concept trial in AD might be conducted with reasonable sizes.
+The sample sizes in the table above can be substantially reduced by the incorporation of biomarker selection criteria and covariates.

-To extend this idea further, we have found that 6 month change in volumetric MRI measures provide good power to demonstrate slowing of progression in MCI.
-For example, a 6-month trial to demonstrate 25% slowing in AD and MCI would require 1055 and 13,074 subjects using the ADAS-cog, 1084 and 3388 using the CDR-SB, but only 216 and 528 for hippocampal volume.
-If we optimize biomarker selection and covariates, a 6-month proof of concept study is feasible.
+To extend this idea further, we have found that 6 month change in volumetric MRI measures provides good power to demonstrate slowing of progression in MCI.
+For example, for a 6 month trial to demonstrate 25% slowing in AD and MCI would require 1055 and 13074 subjects using the ADAScog, 1084 and 3388 using the CDR-SB, but only 216 and 528 for hippocampal volume.
+If we optimize biomarker selection and covariates, a 6 month proof of concept study is feasible.
 We note that the 6 month change in hippocampal volume is highly correlated with later interval changes, and is correlated to later decline in cognitive and clinical measures.